khaled-mehizel/northwind-traders-sales-product-analysis/readme.md

 # Visualization
   - First things first, we'll need some DAX measures, some KPIs measuring performance etc.
-    - A total sales KPI comparing current sales to last month's using **CALCULATE()** and **DATEADD()**
+    - A total sales KPI comparing current sales to last month's using **CALCULATE()** and **DATEADD()** c
+  - I wanted to use the new slicer with the images.
+But I needed a column with the image URLs, the way I went about this is creating an Excel file that relates each category with an image, then importing it as a CSV file, and creating a relationship in Power BI.
+    I really like how it looks, heh.
+The icons are not consistent in style, though.
+Sorry about that.